funderburkjim/lanman/orig/reader/readme.txt

    There are no instances of a 'svarita' accent in lsr1.txt, AFAIK.

-* lsr2_deva.txt
+* reader_deva.txt
 Transcode the slp1 text to Devanagari.
 This might facilitate comparison to the Devanagari of scans.

-python slp1_deva.py lsr2.txt lsr2_deva.txt
+python slp1_deva.py reader.txt reader_deva.txt

-There are problems in lsr2_deva.txt when viewed with text editors.
+There are problems in reader_deva.txt when viewed with text editors.
 Better solution is shown next.

-* lsr2_deva.html
+* reader_deva.html

-python slp1_deva_html.py lsr2.txt lsr2_deva.html
+python slp1_deva_html.py reader.txt reader_deva.html

 The sanskrit2003.ttf font is used as a web font.
 This html file seems a good solution, being very close to the Lanman pdf.
 See https://github.com/funderburkjim/lanman/issues/5.

+* ../reader.txt
+  This is a copy of reader.txt in the parent directory. cp reader.txt ../reader.txt